AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 ### Mobile Users and Match Rates

 There are gaps when trying to connect [!DNL Safari] or mobile app users where there are no third-party cookies present.
 That makes it difficult to sync users with some partners because only those [!DNL Adobe] IDs for synced third-party cookies are provided in the media delivery logs.
-This is a reason why you might see [low match rates](../features/addressable-audiences.md#concept_E89224D00653469A933355160EE667CE) for your destinations.
+This is a reason why you might see [low match rates](../features/addressable-audiences.md#low-match-rates) for your destinations.

-## Date Ranges in Addressable Audiences and Destinations {#concept_E7BFFFB2930D4E7091C1EF9C1FDB9FD0}
+## Date Ranges in Addressable Audiences and Destinations {#date-ranges}

-Describes the available date ranges and how data ages out of each interval in the reports for an [!UICONTROL Addressable Audience] or [!UICONTROL Destination].
+Read the sections below for available date ranges and how data ages out of each interval in the reports for an [!UICONTROL Addressable Audience] or [!UICONTROL Destination].

-## Available Date Ranges and Time Zones {#section_854A764AEC374F5D99DC8331CACFCAAF}
+## Available Date Ranges and Time Zones {#available-date-ranges}

 <!-- addressable-audience-dates.xml -->